-Delivery week 13 is next, all its stock has be moved to Available from stock which will be sent on 29th March ~ Order now.
+Delivery week 18 is next, all its stock will be moved to Available from stock which will be the first dispatch of May on Wednesday 3rd ~ Order now.

 Damage Depending on the species, aphids can cause various types of damage to crops: